 Skip to content

-Installing NGINX Ingress Controller with integrated Wallarm services
+Deploying NGINX Ingress Controller with Integrated Wallarm Services

 These instructions provide you with the steps to deploy the Wallarm NGINX-based Ingress controller to your K8s cluster.
 The solution involves the default functionality of Community Ingress NGINX Controller with integrated Wallarm services.